CityOfNewYork/nyco-patterns/src/utilities/colors/color-utilities.md

-p You can use every color as a utility class for static and hover states.
+You can use every color as a utility class for static and hover states.
 These are the prefixes that are available;

 p
   code class='code' = 'bg-{ color }'
   = '   =   Background color';